chameleon-system/chameleon-base/UPGRADE-7.0.md

 deprecated code usage from the project before migrating.
 This way there will be deprecation messages still available which will help to decide what to do with code calling deprecated entities.

-Note that we decided to keep some entities although this is a major release.
+Note that we decided to keep some deprecated entities although this is a major release.
 See section `Still-deprecated Code Entities` for details.
 These entities will be removed in a future Chameleon release, so be sure to remove calls over time.